 One of my favorite brownie recipes is for brownies made with mini marshmallows.
 You fold the marshmallows into the batter, where they melt and leave behind little pockets of chewiness.
-Recently I found similar recipe for Marshmallow Fluff Brownies, where instead of folding in marshmallows, you use Marshmallow Fluff.
+Recently I found similar recipe for Marshmallow Fluff Brownies, where instead of folding in marshmallows, you add Marshmallow Fluff to the brownie batter.

-The Marshmallow Fluff Brownies seem a little richer and fudgier than the brownies made with melted mini marshmallows.
+The Marshmallow Fluff Brownies seem a little richer and fudgier than the brownies made with marshmallows.
 The Fluff adds some bulk, but it also changes the texture a bit and keeps the brownies soft.
 I’ll definitely make these again when I have some Marshmallow Fluff (or Marshmallow Creme) around.
 Speaking of which, I used homemade Marshmallow Fluff from Gemma’s Bigger Bolder Baking.
 If you ever find yourself in a homemade Marshmallow Fluff recipe, Gemma’s is a good one.

 Marshmallow Fluff Brownies